greczimarton/tp24-technical/README.md

    - It also has some other properties, about the debtor like Name and Reference

 #### 2. The API then stores these objects in a database
-   - I use Entity Framework Core for this
-   - I use and setup PostgreSQL as the database
+   - I use Entity Framework Core and PostgreSQL as the database

 #### 3. The API then calls the logic layer:
 - It builds a Statistics for each Debtor